abrennec/sose20_cc2/readme.md

 ### Breakdown <!-- omit in toc -->

-* 20% - Participation in classroom dicussions and critiques / online sessions
+* 20% - Participation of group dicussions, Wiki updates and critiques
-* 25% - Homework assignments
+* 50% - Homework assignments
-* 25% - Term projects + WIKI updates
-* 30% - Final project + documentation
+* 30% - Final exercise

 Team work (2 persons per team) and pair programming is encouraged.

-### Grading criteria projects <!-- omit in toc -->
+### Grading criteria <!-- omit in toc -->

-* Creativity and originality of the concept
+* Preparation of research topics
+* Assignment points
+* Final Exercise
-* Craftsmanship in terms of system design and the technical reflection of the solution
+  * Craftsmanship in terms of concept and system design as well as the technical reflection of the solution
   * Engineering effort, code organization, code quality and clarity
-* Quality of the documentation

 ---